On this page you will find a variety of different resources to help field educators in their work.

 - A desire that field education be integrated across the theological curriculum, along with a desire that it be referenced in the standards as the academic learning that it is.

 - The recognition that field educators bring expertise, along with experience, to their institutions, and can thus take on faculty roles with voice and vote.

 - The inclusion of students as stakeholders in the governance of institutions of theological education.

 While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard.
-Keep up with the redevelopment here.
+You can read the revised standards here.